incf-nidash/nidmresults-examples/spm_partial_conjunction/README.md

-SPM results of subject one from the BIDS ds011 Classification Learning and Tone Counting experiment, used for exporting uncorrected p=0.001 NIDM-results for 2 T-tests with a partial conjunction.
+SPM results of subject one from the BIDS ds011 Classification Learning and Tone Counting experiment, used for exporting uncorrected p=0.001 NIDM-results of two T-tests with conjunction.

 Contrasts used:
 Tone Counting vs Baseline
 Tone Counting Probe vs Baseline

 For task001_run001, subjects were played a stream of high and low-pitched tones and told to keep a running count of the number of high tones.
 This was used as a training exercise for task003, where subjects would have to repeat this tone counting exercise as part of a dual-task where they would also have to complete a probabilistic classification exercise based on predicting the weather after being shown a combination of 1 to 3 (out of 4 potential) cards in tandem.